Up-Hill Travel Policy

 • Always ski with a partner and make sure you are in visual contact at all times.

 • Stay away from trees.
-Even a 10 foot tree can have a deadly well.
+Even a 10-foot tree can have a deadly well.

 • Ski and ride in control

-YOUR RESPONSIBILITY CODE-WINTER SEASON
+YOUR RESPONSIBILITY CODE

 1. Always stay in control.
 You must be able to stop or avoid people or objects.